 For the moment, we shall disregard the distinction between natural and artificial persons.
 We now focus on the general notion of law as an order of persons.
-What follows is an informal presentation of a formal theory of law in that sense.90 For the sake of simplicity we first consider only persons and the means of action that belong to them.
+What follows is an informal presentation of a formal theory of law in that sense.
+For the sake of simplicity we first consider only persons and the means of action that belong to them.
 A full analysis needs to consider also the actions of persons.
 As we shall see, even our simplified discussion will bring to light many patterns of order that are familiar from the philosophical and theoretical literature on law.

-Our starting point is the figure representing the basic form of law (see pages 74 and 130), which depicts the ius-relation between two persons (natural or artificial), each with the means of action that he commands either via rex-relations or via lex-relations.
-As a general expression for referring to the two latter relations we shall use the formula 'X lawfully belongs to y'.91 It is the basic relation in our conceptualisation of law.
-It is a relation between a means of action that lawfully belong to a person', we shall occasionally use the term 'property'.
-Alternatively, we shall occasionally say that if a means of
+Our starting point is the figure representing the basic form of law (see pages 56 and 112), which depicts the ius-relation between two persons (natural or artificial), each with the means of action that he commands either via rex-relations or via lex-relations.
+As a general expression for referring to the two latter relations we shall use the formula 'X lawfully belongs to y'."
+It is the basic relation in our conceptualisation of law.
+It is a relation between a means of action ('x') and a person ('y').
+As a synonym for 'the means of action that lawfully belong to a person', we shall occasionally use the term 'property'.
+Alternatively, we shall occasionally say that if a means of action lawfully belongs to a person then that person is responsible or answerable for that means.

-90 For a more technical exposition using the full apparatus of the first order predicate calculus with identity, see my "The Logic of Law" (in the Samples section of my website http://allserv.UGent.be/~frvandun/ welcome.html).
+76 For a more technical exposition using the full apparatus of the first order predicate calculus with identity, see my "The Logic of Law" (in the Samples section of my website http://allserv.UGent.be/~frvandun/ welcome.html).
 Some paragraphs of this section are taken almost verbatim from that paper.
 Consulting it may prove helpful in proving the theorems of the theory.
 Here, we only refer to the theorems without giving proofs.
 In any case, the proofs are for the most part so simple and straightforward that the reader probably will be able to grasp intuitively that the theorems indeed follow from the axioms of the theory.

-91 'X belongs to Y' literally means that Y has an interest in X, in particular a vested interest (an investment).
+77 'X belongs to Y' literally means that Y has an interest in X, in particular a vested interest (an investment).
 In Dutch and German translations, it means that X listens to Y: toebehoren, zugehören; in French that Y holds X as a part of himself: appartenir.